thompsonsed/pycoalescence/docs/README_necsim.rst

 Introduction
 ------------

-Provided here is a set of tools for running and analysing backwards-time (coalescent) neutral models in ecology. necsim is a generic spatial coalescence simulator for neutral systems.
+**necsim** is a generic spatial coalescence simulator for neutral systems.
+It is intended to simulate an ecological community under individual-based neutral dynamics.
 It applies the model to maps for the supplied parameters and outputs information for each individual to a SQL database.

-Functionality is also provided for applying varying speciation rates to outputs of ``necsim`` for analysis after simulations are complete.
+Functionality is also provided for applying varying speciation rates to outputs of **necsim** for analysis after simulations are complete.
 This enables the main simulation to be run with the *minimum* speciation rate required and afterwards analysis can be completed using different speciation rates.
-The same functionality is also provided within ``necsim`` for application of speciation rates immediately after simulations are complete.
+The same functionality is also provided within **necsim** for application of speciation rates immediately after simulations are complete.

 .. important::
    The recommended method of installing the program and running simulations is to use the